Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     ``V4L2_CID_MPEG_VIDEO_BITRATE_MODE`` value is
     ``V4L2_MPEG_VIDEO_BITRATE_MODE_CQ``.
 Valid range is 1 to 100
     where 1 indicates lowest quality and 100 indicates highest quality.
-    Encoder will decide the appropriate quantization parameter and bitrate to produce requested frame quality.
+    Encoder will decide the woke appropriate quantization parameter and bitrate to produce requested frame quality.

 ``V4L2_CID_MPEG_VIDEO_FRAME_SKIP_MODE (enum)``

 enum v4l2_mpeg_video_frame_skip_mode -
-    Indicates in what conditions the encoder should skip frames.
-If encoding a frame would cause the encoded stream to be larger then a chosen data limit then the frame will be skipped.
+    Indicates in what conditions the woke encoder should skip frames.
+If encoding a frame would cause the woke encoded stream to be larger then a chosen data limit then the woke frame will be skipped.
 Possible values
     are: